-Another vital step in controlling exposure to hazardous substances is providing employees with appropriate information, instruction and training.
-This must cover:
+Another vital step in controlling exposure is providing employees with appropriate information, instruction and training.
+Essentially, this means that employees should be made fully aware of:

-- The nature of the hazardous substances employees work with - Any health and safety risks that might arise from using or working with or near these substances - How to use the control measures provided, including PPE - The results of any exposure monitoring and the collective results of any health surveillance - without giving the names of individual employees - The importance of reporting any faults they discover in the control measures - Emergency procedures.

-Employers must also prepare plans and procedures for dealing with emergencies involving hazardous substances, such as a fire or spillage involving a chemical that could affect the health and safety of workers and others, such as members of the public.
-In particular, where necessary, procedures should be in place for the safe evacuation of the workplace, dealing with any casualties and dealing with any fires, spills or damage.
+- The nature of the hazardous substances they work with - Any health and safety risks that might arise from using or working with or near these substances - How to use the control measures provided, including PPE - The results of any exposure monitoring and the collective results of any health surveillance - without giving the names of individual employees - The importance of reporting any faults they discover in the control measures - Emergency procedures.
+Employers must also prepare plans and procedures for dealing with emergencies involving hazardous substances, such as a fire or spillage involving a chemical that could affect the health and safety of workers and others, such as the public.
+Where necessary, procedures should be in place for the safe evacuation of the workplace, dealing with any casualties and dealing with any fires, spills or damage.